-In our previous article we have shared tips on How to keep Deers away from your Garden and today we decided to share answer to question i.e. How to Keep Rabbits out of your Lawn or Garden.
+In our previous article we have shared tips on How to keep Deers away from your Garden and today we decided to share the answer to another question i.e. How to Keep Rabbits out of Your Lawn or Garden.

 Rabbits are cute, soft and fuzzy right?
 But don’t get fooled by the cute faces of these critters.
 They can do lots of damage to your yard or garden.

-Even they have the potentials to wipe out whole crops overnight.
-In a couple of hours, they can destroy any flower bed or vegetable garden.
+They even have the potential to wipe out whole crops overnight.
+In a couple of hours, they can eat and destroy any lawn, flower bed or vegetable garden.

-If you’re concerned about your vegetable garden or flower bed and want to keep rabbits away from the garden, then keep reading for some useful tips to make that thing happen.
+If you’re concerned about your vegetable garden or flower bed and want to get rid of rabbits there, keep reading for some useful tips to make that thing happen.

-But first, check out the signs of rabbits activity:
+But first, check out for the signs of rabbits activity:

 These critters feed at night and it’s very tough for you to spot rabbits in the garden.
 But there are some signs that help you to confirm the presence of these nasty critters in your garden.